 Author profile:Jeffrey Chang CTA

 Jeffrey is a Senior Associate at Thomson Geer Lawyers, where he advises on a wide range of taxation, structuring and superannuation issues with a focus on privately-held businesses and high wealth family groups.
 His is accredited by the Law Institute of Victoria as a taxation specialist.
-He has held a variety of Taxation Institute education committee roles and is presently a member of the Victorian State Council.
-Jeffrey is the author of numerous tax articles published in professional journals, and a regular presenter at Taxation Institute seminars.
+He has held a variety of The Tax Institute education committee roles and is presently a member of the Victorian State Council.
+Jeffrey is the author of numerous tax articles published in professional journals, and a regular presenter at The Tax Institute's seminars.

 Click here to expand/collapse more articles by Jeffrey CHANG.